 Incomplete Multipart Uploads – S3’s multipart upload feature accelerates the uploading of large objects by allowing you to split them up into logical parts that can be uploaded in parallel.
 If you initiate a multipart upload but never finish it, the in-progress upload occupies some storage space and will incur storage charges.
 However, these uploads are not visible when you list the contents of a bucket and (until today’s release) had to be explicitly removed.

 Expired Object Delete Markers – S3’s versioning feature allows you to preserve, retrieve, and restore every version of every object stored in a versioned bucket.
 When you delete a versioned object, a delete marker is created.
 If all previous versions of the object subsequently expire, an expired object delete marker is left.
 These markers do not incur storage charges.
 However, removing unneeded delete markers can improve the performance of S3’s LIST operation.

 You can now exercise additional control over these objects using some new lifecycle rules, lowering your costs and improving performance in the process.
-As usual, you can set these up using the AWS Management Console, the S3 APIs, the AWS Command Line Interface (CLI), or the AWS Tools for Windows PowerShell.
+As usual, you can set these up using the AWS Management Console, the S3 APIs, the AWS Command Line Interface (AWS CLI), or the AWS Tools for Windows PowerShell.

 Here’s how you set up a rule for incomplete multipart uploads using the Console.
 Start by opening the console and navigating to the desired bucket (mine is called jbarr):